 How to be organized with your Elf on the Shelf ideas

-'One of the easiest was to remember to move your elf is to incorporate it into your nightly routine in December.
+"One of the easiest ways to remember to move your elf is to incorporate it into your nightly routine in December.

 'You can also set a phone reminder to help yourself out.' explains Lindsay G."